sttp/Specification/Sections/FunctionalRequirements.md

 ###Overview:
 Before setting out to create a definition of a new protocol, participation was solicited from a diverse set of stakeholders.
-Grid Protection Alliance (GPA) worked to assemble a group of users, implementors, vendors and academics in order to vet the notion that a new protocol was actually needed and would provide value to our industries.
+Grid Protection Alliance (GPA) worked to assemble a group of users, academics, vendors and other stakeholders in order to vet the notion that a new protocol was actually needed and would provide value to our industries.
 Once the group convinced themselves that none of the known existing standards was a protocol that would solve the problems being encountered, with very large, high speed data sets, they worked together to document what this new protocol required.
 This appendix has been retained in the specification so that future users evaluating the use of the STTP protocol can see what drove the initial team in its creation of the protocol and associated APIs.